Let’s explain the SOLID principles using the characters and situations from the beloved village Indian drama Panchayat on PrimeVideo!

 Let’s say the village introduces a solar panel project.

-The Panchayat introduces a solar panel system to supplement the power.
+Now, the Panchayat introduces solar panels to supplement the system.

-But here’s the smart part: They don’t remove or modify the old electric wiring — they simply add the solar system on top of the existing setup.
+They don’t remove or modify the old grid — just add the solar system on top.

 Now: